errbufferoverfl/zenobia/README.md

 ### General

 You can configure the amount of detail you get in your logs, of course if you are using cron this will require you to mess around a little more than usual, but the feature is there.
-There should be configured using the Python logging numeric values.
+This should be configured using the Python logging numeric values.
 These are provided below for ease of access:

 | Level | Numeric Value |